 - Don’t use any tourniquet or apply ice directly to the paw itself if you are unsure what is wrong with your pet.
-If their paw is broken, for example, this could cause them serious injury!
+For example, if their paw is broken, this could cause them serious injury!

-- Don’t give your dog any pain medication without talking to your vet first.
+- Don’t give your dog pain medication without talking to your vet first.
 Painkillers are designed to take care of specific types of pain that are associated with specific medical conditions.
-This means that just taking a human aspirin and giving it to your dog is most likely going to do more harm than good.
+This means that just taking a human aspirin and giving it to your dog will most likely do more harm than good.

 When should I worry about my dog’s paw being swollen?

-If the paw is swollen but doesn’t seem to be bothering your dog at all, then you can wait it out.
+If the paw is swollen but doesn’t seem to bother your dog, then you can wait it out.
 If your dog seems bothered by their paw, or it’s constantly making them walk funny/limping around, then you’ll want to go to the vet.

 What are the possible causes for my dog’s swollen paw?